 After you configure your parallel computing settings, as described in Configuring MATLAB for Parallel Computing, you can estimate the frequency response of a Simulink model using the Linear Analysis Tool.

-In the Frequency Response Estimation tab of the Linear Analysis Tool, click Options.
+In the Linear Analysis Tool, in the Estimation tab, click More Options.

 This action opens the Options for frequency response estimation dialog box.

 In the Parallel Options tab, select the Use the parallel pool during estimation check box.

 The Browse For Folder dialog box opens.
 Navigate and select the directory to add to the model path dependencies.